neuropsychology/neuropsychology.R/Course/Introduction.md

 ### Contact

-For remarks, complaints or anything else, you can contact the creator of this course via Linkedin (click [here](https://fr.linkedin.com/in/dominiquemakowski)) or via email (<dom.makowski@gmail.com>)
+For remarks, complaints or anything else, you can contact the creator of this course via  [Linkedin](https://fr.linkedin.com/in/dominiquemakowski) or via email (<dom.makowski@gmail.com>)